Opetushallitus/haku/README.md

     (mvn install -DskipTests && cd haku-app && mvndebug tomcat7:run -Pit)

+To use another profile, just replace `-Pit` with `-Pdev` etc. Or use the `tomcat.sh` script as described below.

 #### Running haku-app against integration test environment (luokka)

+To run locally against external services in the "luokka" environment, you need configuration files in `~/oph-configuration` and use Spring profile `devluokka`.
+See instructions below.

 1. Optionally set your local env settings to `~/oph-configuration.local` folder
 2. remove `~/oph-configuration` folder